Care and coverages

 Andy, 25, earns $40,000 per year in his current office administrative job.
 He was catastrophically injured in a car crash and is unable to work again.
 The driver that caused the accident has $2 million in liability coverage.

 Under Enhanced Care, Andy will get 90 per cent of his net income every year and this amount will be indexed for inflation annually, so his yearly income replacement will continue to increase over time.
 He’ll also receive a permanent impairment benefit (cash compensation) of about $265,000.
 When he turns 65, he will be eligible for retirement income benefits from ICBC.
-In total, Andy’s compensation under Enhanced Care is likely to far exceed his compensation under the current system.
+In total, Andy’s compensation under Enhanced Care is likely to far exceed his compensation under the old system.

 What if you are at fault for the crash?

-Under Enhanced Care, all British Columbians will have access to the same care and recovery benefits, even if you are responsible (at fault) for a crash.
+Under Enhanced Care, all British Columbians have access to the same care and recovery benefits, even if you are responsible (at fault) for a crash.
 Whether or not you’ve caused a crash, your health is important and you deserve access to all the care you need to get better.

 Fault still matters

-Just like today, when a crash occurs, ICBC will determine who was responsible so it can go on that driver’s record and factor into the premiums they pay.
+Just like before, when a crash occurs, ICBC will determine who was responsible so it can go on that driver’s record and factor into the premiums they pay.
 So if you caused the crash, you will be held accountable for it through higher premiums.

 Dangerous drivers will still face serious consequences.
 For example, if you are convicted of certain Criminal Code offences (such as impaired driving), in addition to the penalties that come with the conviction itself, you could still be sued by the other party in a civil claim for certain damages.
 Criminal Code convictions may also prevent you from receiving some Enhanced Care benefits.
 Other consequences for those who repeatedly cause crashes or receive driving violation tickets, under both the Driver Penalty Point and Driver Risk Premium programs, continue to apply.